Lordrin/Skyrim-Eternal-Buffs-NG/README.md

-# Teleport Player NG
+# Eternal Buffs NG

-A C++ SKSE plugin for Skyrim that allows the player to teleport.
+A C++ SKSE plugin for Skyrim that makes all self cast spells last 'eternally'.

 ---